lolobq/ThisIsBS/README.md

 # ThisIsBS
 This is a simple card game of BS written in C++.
-It was created as a final project for my Computer Utilization in C++ class.
+It was created as a final project for my ECGR 2103 Computer Utilization in C++ class.

 ## 1. Specifics
 Bots are generated if less than 3 players are playing.